Royal Automobile Club of Victoria: RoyalAuto magazine

 RACV produces a magazine for its members, called RoyalAuto.
 It is published and distributed 11 times a year – monthly from February to November, and a combined December/January edition.
 The content is based on the three major topics: travel/touring and associated leisure content, motoring/mobility – mainly new and used car reviews and news, and news and programs which touch on broader mobility issues including road safety, public transport and the environment – and member benefits/news.
 As at March 2013, RoyalAuto had an audited circulation of 1.5 million, making it the largest-circulating publication in Victoria.
 It is the state's most-read monthly magazine.

-RACV member magazine has been produced for more than 90 years.
-It began in 1922 as a monthly supplement in The Australian Motorist.
+An RACV member magazine has been produced for more than 90 years, beginning in 1922 as a monthly supplement in The Australian Motorist.
 By the mid-1920s, it was launched as a stand-alone publication called The Royal Auto Journal.
 In 1936, this changed to The Radiator, a newspaper-style journal.
 In 1953, the magazine became a colour publication called Royalauto, and now it is formally presented as RoyalAuto.
 In September 2012 a digital version, for iPad, was produced for the first time, and each digital edition is produced concurrently with the print magazine.
 In August 2013, it was rated among the top 1% of magazine apps worldwide by app rating agency iMonitor.
 In November 2013, RoyalAuto was named Association or Member Organisation Magazine of the Year by Publishers Australia in its Excellence Awards 2013.